What is a fixed rate home loan?

 Understanding how fees can impact your home loan decision, provides a more accurate picture of the 'true' cost of the fixed rate loan.
 To help you navigate the fixed home loan market and determine the true cost of a fixed rate home loan, check a mortgage repayment calculator

-1, 2 and 3 year fixed rate home loans (P&I)
+Pros and cons of fixed rate home loans

 A fixed interest rate, as the name might suggest, fixes the interest rate you pay in place for the duration of the term specified.
 For example, a three-year fixed interest rate at 2.50% p.a. will stay at that 2.50% p.a. rate for three years regardless of economic pressures or the lender’s needs, before reverting to a standard variable rate.